muktihari/fit/cmd/fitactivity/README.md

 That is the only guard that we implement, it is user responsibility to select the correct files.

 _NOTE: Combining FIT activity files is NOT the same as merging multiple files into a single chained FIT file._

+## How We Conceal GPS Positions

+1. Conceal Start Position
+   We will iterate from the beginning of FIT Messages up to the desired conceal distance and for every record found, we will remove the `position_lat` and `position_long` fields.
+And also, we will update the corresponding session fields: `start_position_lat` and `start_position_long`.
+1. Conceal End Position
+   We will backward-iterate from the end of the FIT messages up to the desired conceal distance and for every record found, we will remove the `position_lat` and `position_long` fields.
+And also, we will update the corresponding session fields: `end_position_lat` and `end_position_long`.

 ## Build or Install